nilesh212/social_media_app/README.md

 Social Media App

-social_media_app is react based web application, where in users can share there thoughts and freely express thoughts to other user's thoughts.
-User can be increasing network by being friends.
+social_media_app is a react-based web application, where users can share their thoughts and freely express thoughts to other users.
+Users can increase their network by being friends.